DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 At the beginning, don’t be scared when you see that your character’s hair and/or beard isn't right.
 Do you remember us installing High Poly Head and its hair (and beard) variations, right?
-So now we need to actually activate our high poly head in Racemenu and then our hair will look fine.
+Well, Wabbajack users won't, but that isn't the point.
+Now we need to actually activate our high poly head in Racemenu and then our hair will look fine.
 Also choose a beard from High Poly Head and it will look good if that is needed.